SlackmasterFelipeCafe/SquamataAeroMag/README.md

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-## SquamataAeroMag
-Jupyter notebook used to create metadata files for USGS Aeromagnetic data releases to ScienceBase.
+**SquamataAeroMag** is a Jupyter notebook used to create metadata files for USGS Aeromagnetic data releases to ScienceBase.

 *"Birthing the tail that feeds it..."*